skydoves/retrofit-adapters/README.md

 ## Deserialize Error Body

 You can deserialize your error body with the `deserializeHttpError` extension and your custom error class.
-First, define your custom error class following your RESTful API formats as seen in the bleow:
+First, define your custom error class following your RESTful API formats as seen in the below:

 ```kotlin
 @Serializable